Site Logo

 $ python src/demo/__init__.py --help

-Tip - you can create nested CLI groups using commands and command groups.
+Tip - you can create nested CLI groups in typer using commands and command groups.

 Rich